nighthawkcoders/APCSA/_pages/00_schedule.md

       {% assign start = 30 %}
       {% assign end = 33 %}
 ## Unit {{unit}}: Trimester 3 Data Structures
 > Trimester 3 AP unit.
-Student will lead daily study sessions (20 minute test, follow by review) the week before the exam.
-Then, students will transition to a final project for remaining weeks.
+Test is May 3rd.
+Student will lead several study sessions (20 minute test, follow by review) the week before the exam.
+In any break in study, students will transition activities to a final project.

 {% elsif unit == "9" %}
       {% assign start = 34 %}